johnzon/key-value-store/README.md

 - Ensure all ports specified in the script (e.g., `8080`, `8081`, `8082`) are available on your system.
 - The script assumes the Go environment is properly set up and `GOPATH` is configured if needed.

+## Ongoing Improvements
+1. Deployment: Adding docker to be able to run the application without installing go
+2. More test coverage
+3. Leader election : Ocassionally, previous failed leader instanceId is being returned as the leader Id.
+This is being resolved but keeping track of failed leaders.
+Submitted like this due to time constraint
 ## KeyValue-Store Application Endpoints

 <div class="endpoint">